-There are basically three different dates associated with any “public” web page that’s available on the Internet:
+There are three dates associated with any “public” web page that’s available on the Internet:

-1. The publication date – this is the date when a web page or a website is first uploaded on to a public web server so that human beings and search spiders can find and read that page.
+#1.
+The publication date – this is the date when an article or web page is first uploaded on to a public website where humans and search engines can find and access that page.

-2. The discovery date – this is the date when search engine spiders first discover a web page on the Internet.
-Given the fact that Google has become so good at crawling fresh content, the date of first-crawl can be the same as the actual publication date (#1).
+#2.
+The indexed date – this is the date when search engine spiders first discover a web page on the Internet.
+Given the fact that Google has become so good at crawling fresh content, the date of first-crawl is often the same as the actual publication date (#1).

-Now in the above case, the author has himself indicated the publishing date of the web page but in situations where the date is not specified (or you think the mentioned date in incorrect), here’s a simple hack to help you know when a web page or web domain was last published on the Internet.
+In the case of news articles, the publishing date of the web page is included but in situations where the date is not specified (or you think the mentioned date in incorrect), you can use a simple Google hack to know when a web page or web domain was last published on the Internet.

 Step 1.
-Go to google.com and copy-paste the full URL of the web page in the search box along with the inurl: operator (e.g. inurl:www.example.com).
+Go to google.com and copy-paste the full URL of any web page in the search box with the inurl: operator (e.g. inurl:www.example.com).
 Hit enter.

 Step 2.
-Now go to browser address bar (Ctrl+L in Firefox or Alt+D in Internet Explorer) and copy-paste “&as_qdr=y15″ at the end of the Google search URL.
-Hint enter again.
+Now go to browser address bar (Ctrl+L in Firefox & Chrome or Alt+D in Internet Explorer) and copy-paste “&as_qdr=y15″ at the end of the Google search URL.
+Press enter again.

 Step 3.
-Google will load the results again and this time, you’ll see the actual publication date of the web page next to the title in Google search results as in the above screenshot.
+Google will load the search results again but this time, you’ll see the actual publication date of the web page next to the title in Google search results as in the above screenshot.

 How old is a web page?